-The Centre houses The Willow Den, a well-equipped education room which is an ideal base for exploring and investigating the different habitats on the Nature Reserve.
+The Centre houses The Badger Sett, a well-equipped education room which is an ideal base for exploring and investigating the different habitats on the Nature Reserve.
 Our qualified education team are very experienced in working with groups of children and young people.
 Sessions are led by members of staff and are assisted by dedicated and enthusiastic volunteers.

 For details of our programmes and how to book your visit please follow the links below.

 Go wild about art, follow the Very Hungry Caterpillar, build your very own bird's nest, or find lots of creatures in the pond.
-These are just some of the fun activitiies your children could get up to on a trip to Attenborough Nature Reserve.
+These are just some of the fun activities your children could get up to on a trip to the Nature Reserve.
 Look inside to find out more!

 Exploring different habitats may be a popular choice amongst teachers, but you could also become a Wild Scientist, generate your own renewable energy, or find out about the Green Man.
 Look inside for more details.

-Investigate three different habitats in Attenborough Nature Reserve.
+Investigate three different habitats in the Nature Reserve.
 Learn how to sample and identify species.
-Investigate the effects of humans on thse habitats, Look inside for details.
+Investigate the effects of humans on these habitats, Look inside for details.

 Our AS/A2 programme offers non-residential day courses to cover relevant aspects of the Biology, Applied Science and Environmental Science specifications.
 Look inside for more details.